Summer Camp FAQ

 If you find that 15 minutes is not enough time, we can arrange for you to pick up one of your children as early as 2:45 PM.
 If you are running late, please call and notify designated Camp Coordinator.
 After the 15-minute pickup window closes, a late fee of $1/per minute per child will be charged and due upon arrival.

-Emerald City Theatre offers aftercare at our Lakeview location for age groups 5 – 6 and 7 – 8, and 9 – 13.
+Emerald City Theatre offers aftercare at our Lakeview and Waldorf School-Early Childhood Center locations for age groups 5 – 6 and 7 – 8, and 9 – 13.

 - Aftercare hours are 3:00 PM – 6:00 PM.
 Parents may pick up their campers at any time.